rayhaneh/github-avatar-downloader/README.md

 ## Test downloadImageByURL

-To test the downloadImageByURL function type"
+To test the downloadImageByURL function type:

 `npm test`